 Hamilton County does not use a tornado siren system to alert the public for a tornado warning.
 Sirens here in the Tennessee Valley are dedicated for the Sequoyah Nuclear Plant emergency plan.
 Siren tests for the plant last for approximately three minutes and occur on the first Wednesday of each month at noon.

 When the NWS issues a Tornado Warning for an area that includes the campus, UTC will send out an UTC-ALERT to pause campus operations and classes, and advise people to move to the their shelter areas.
-To learn how to obtain these alerts visit our page with instructions and a link to sign-up for UTC-ALERT.
+To learn how to obtain these alerts visit our alert page on how to access your account or register for a new account*.

 Here are some general practices that can be applied to all living areas on campus when needing to take shelter immediately: